Welcome to the Who Gives A Crap and WaterAid Impact Accelerator!

 Governments have neglected sanitation for too long, resulting in a severe lack of finance, skills, resources and systems to ensure everyone has access to a decent toilet.

-Who Gives A Crap and WaterAid have a successful and life-changing partnership that began in 2012, culminating not just in the creation of the Impact Accelerator with an initial investment of $1 million, but further investment in life-changing water, sanitation and hygiene projects with WaterAid globally.
+Who Gives A Crap and WaterAid have a successful and life-changing partnership that began in 2012, culminating in the creation of the Impact Accelerator with an initial investment of $1 million and further investments in WaterAid's life-changing water, sanitation and hygiene projects globally.

 Learn more about the organisations and the partnership in practice.